euuz/Lunar-Client-Cracked/README.md

 </table>

 <h1 id="english">🇺🇸 English</h1>

+### 📥 Download

+You may download the pre-built tool version by clicking [here](https://github.com/nozkel/Lunar-Client-Cracked/releases) or acessing the releases page.

+If you wish run the tool by Python, modify and/or code contribute, you may clone or download the whole repo.

+The `main.py` file is located at `src/main.py`.

 ### 🔧 Changes made
 THe project still in development, you may check coming soon updates here: